 After her losses, she journeyed back to her homeland with her loyal daughter-in-law Ruth.
 There she resourcefully found a way, despite her diminished status as a widow, to make a living and align herself and Ruth with her late husband’s relative, Boaz.
 And through Ruth’s marriage to Boaz, came the lineage of King David.

 What looked like the end of the line — literally — turned out to be a corner for Naomi.
-And although she seemed to lose faith in the middle there, asking to be called Marah (bitter) instead of Naomi, she ultimately kept her name, persevered, and lived to see the son of Boaz and Ruth, who himself would become the grandfather of the great King David.
+And although she seemed to lose faith in the middle there, asking to be called Marah (bitter) instead of Naomi, she ultimately reclaimed her name, persevered, and lived to see the son of Boaz and Ruth, who himself would become the grandfather of the great King David.

 This ancient history echoes a bit of ancient history of my own.
 Thank G-d my losses have not been as great as the biblical Naomi’s.
 Nonetheless, some years ago my family seemed to be under a dark cloud — illness, financial loss, and isolation embittered our days, and for a time it seemed as though we would never recover.